 River stingrays contain the largest stingray species alive on earth today.
 They are more circular than other types of rays, and while the vast majority of the species live in freshwater, there are a few species of river stingrays (like the Chupare) that live in saltwater.
 This grouping of stingrays is found mainly in rivers of South America, and the taxonomy of species is still evolving as more data becomes available.
 The short-tailed stingray is the largest of the group, although not enough information exists to give it a conservation status.

 River stingrays are covered in denticles; sharp, tooth-like scales on their backs.
 Most species of river stingrays also have the iconic stinger on their tails, which is periodically shed and regrown.
 Most stings are accidental but not entirely uncommon, and while death is rare, the discomfort and pain can be severe.
 The short-tailed stingray lives primarily in the Rio de la Plata basin, and its tail, while short, is very thick and muscular.
-Like most stingrays, the short-tailed feeds on crustaceans, mollusks, and fish.
+Like most stingrays, the short-tailed feed on crustaceans, mollusks, and fish.
 The biggest threats to the short-tailed stingray are overfishing and habitat loss.

 Summary of the 8 Largest Stingrays in the World